IRS Provides Favorable Tax Ruling on Increased Dependent Care Reimbursement Accounts

 It’s a bit more complicated for a non-calendar year plan, since the temporary excludable limits under a DCRA are based on a calendar year.

 It’s important to note too that unlike a health care flexible spending account, there is no employer risk of an employee being reimbursed for greater than their to-date contributions (and carryover amounts) in a DCRA.

 - Determine if your DCRA plan (typically as part of your § 125 cafeteria plan) will allow a carryover of unused benefits from the plan years ending in 2020 or 2021 (or both) to the following plan year.

-- Decide if you would like to allow the increased benefit election amounts of plan years ending in 2021 and 2022 to $10,500 (and $5,250 for employees filing their tax returns separately).
+- Decide if you would like to allow the increased benefit election amounts for a plan year ending in 2021 to $10,500 (and $5,250 for employees filing their tax returns separately).

 - If you decide for either of these, have your plan documents amended, and communicate the change to eligible participants in the plan.
 Note that even if the plan year has already begun, the plan can allow the employee to make a contribution change mid-year in order to reach these new limits.